 Utilization – operational and capacity requirements for each depot.

-You can also download the simulation data as a spreadsheet file.
-Go to the depots app main page and click on the download button in the results column.
+You can also download the warehouse data analytics simulation data as a spreadsheet file.
+Go to the main page of the Depot Analyzer app and click on the download button in the results column.

 You can download a sample depot simulation output file below: